Dec 9, 2021

 * Wandsworth - Take the train back to 1970s pop culture

-* Kingston - Old Kings, Fake telephone boxes, and a surprising
+* Kingston - Old Kings, Fake telephone boxes, and a surprising amount of hipsters

 * Richmond - Parklife.
 And smelly flowers